nicklockwood/iVersion/README.md

 The file name of your local release notes plist used to tell users about new features when they first launch a new update.
 Set this value to nil if you do not want your app to display release notes for the current version.

-	@property (nonatomic, copy) NSString *applicationName;

-This is the name of the app displayed in the alert.
-It is set automatically from the info.plist, but you may wish to override it with a shorter or longer version.

 	@property (nonatomic, copy) NSString *applicationVersion;

 The current version number of the app.
 This is set automatically from the  CFBundleShortVersionString (if available) or CFBundleVersion string in the info.plist and it's probably not a good idea to change it unless you know what you are doing.
 Note that the version numbers on iTunes and in the remote versions Plist will be compared to this value, not the one in the info.plist.